LuqmanAH/AutoChessSharp_FMLX_B3/README.md

 - branch out a new dev branch to reconfig store fields to implement interfaces
 - resolve dependency issues caused by the store fields

+## Known Issues ⚠️

+- Clash algorithm currently favors player with more pieces on the field
+- Player can not enter the clash with zero piece on the field
+- Buying piece from the store also means positioning them on the field
+- No position evaluator, currently every piece involved in a clash positioned at coordinate (0,0)
+- Multiple player name can be set as the value evaluated is the instance of the player, not its name field
+- Development for beyond 2 players support might cumbersome
+- Multiple log folders currently exist, this might lead to confusion when the program excuted multiple times from different release folder